Christopher Latham Sholes

-Christopher Latham Sholes (February 14, 1819 – February 17, 1890) was an American inventor who invented the QWERTY keyboard, and, along with Samuel W. Soule, Carlos Glidden and John Pratt, has been contended to be one of the inventors of the first typewriter in the United States.
-He was also a newspaper publisher and Wisconsin politician.
-In his time, Sholes went by the names C. Latham Sholes, Latham Sholes, or C. L. Sholes, but never "Christopher Sholes" or "Christopher L. Sholes".
+Christopher Latham Sholes (February 14, 1819 – February 17, 1890) was an American inventor, newspaper publisher, politician, and Wisconsin pioneer.
+He was the inventor of the QWERTY keyboard, and—along with Samuel W. Soule, Carlos Glidden, and John Pratt—has been described as one of the inventors of the first typewriter in the United States.
+In his time, he went by the names C. Latham Sholes, Latham Sholes, or C. L. Sholes, but never "Christopher Sholes" or "Christopher L. Sholes".

+He was one of the earliest American settlers in what is now Kenosha County, Wisconsin; he represented Kenosha County for four years in the Wisconsin Senate (1848, 1849, 1856, 1857) and for two years in the state Assembly (1852, 1853).
+Politically, he was originally a Democrat, but joined the Free Soil Party when it split from the Democrats over the issue of slavery, then became a Republican in the 1850s.

+His elder brother, Charles Sholes, was also a notable newspaper publisher, pioneer, and politician in Kenosha, Wisconsin.

 Youth and political career

 Born in Mooresburg, in Montour County, Pennsylvania, Sholes moved to nearby Danville and worked there as an apprentice to a printer.
-After completing his apprenticeship, Sholes moved to Milwaukee, Wisconsin, in 1837, and later to Southport, Wisconsin (present-day Kenosha).
-On February 4, 1841, in Green Bay, he married Mary Jane McKinney of that town.
+After completing his apprenticeship, Sholes moved to Milwaukee, Wisconsin Territory, in 1837, and later to Southport, Wisconsin (present-day Kenosha).

 He became a newspaper publisher and politician, serving in the Wisconsin State Senate from 1848 to 1849 as a Democrat, in the Wisconsin State Assembly from 1852 to 1853 as a Free Soiler, and again in the Senate as a Republican from 1856 to 1857.
 He was instrumental in the successful movement to abolish capital punishment in Wisconsin; his newspaper, The Kenosha Telegraph, reported on the trial of John McCaffary in 1851, and then in 1853 he led the campaign in the Wisconsin State Assembly.
 Also noteworthy was Sholes' part in the massive railroad corruption scheme which permeated the legislature in 1856.
 Sholes was one of a small number of legislators who actually refused the bribe.

-He was the younger brother of Charles Sholes (1816–1867), who was also a newspaper publisher and politician who served in both houses of the Wisconsin State Legislature and as mayor of Kenosha.